 Communications

 All hands meeting.
-We hold all hands meeting every Sunday evening to review past week’s deliverable and calibrate the upcoming week’s key outcomes.
+We hold all hands meeting every Friday evening to review past week’s deliverable and calibrate the upcoming week’s key outcomes.
 Otherwise, we just have ad hoc discussions throughout the day in the office.

 Centralized workspace